 If you're eating less meat these days, keeping your iron levels up may seem like a challenge.
-Nutritional therapist Kerry Torrens explains how to get the most from your food to boost iron.
+Nutritionist Kerry Torrens explains how to get the most from your food to boost iron.

 We all need iron in our diet for our bodies to make healthy red blood cells, and to sustain our energy levels.
 If you're a vegetarian or reducing the amount of meat you eat, there are still a lot of options.
-Surveys suggest that those most at risk of low levels are young women, because menstrual periods have a major influence on iron status, and children who have a greater requirement for growth and development.
+Surveys suggest that those most at risk of low levels are women of reproductive age, because menstrual periods have a major influence on iron status, and children who have a greater requirement for growth and development.

 Are you getting enough iron?

 If you're low in iron you're likely to be suffering from tiredness, have a pale complexion, feel cold and experience problems concentrating - which can be a particular issue for children of school age.
-You're also more likely to pick up colds and infections because iron is needed for a healthy immune system.
+You're also more likely to pick up colds and infections because iron is needed to maintain the immune system.
+The amount of iron you need depends on your age and whether you are male or female:

 What should I eat if I'm vegetarian?